andrewkeller/ak-git-tools/Readme.md

 * `git tenv ...`: Run the given command at the top of the superproject.
 Add `--recursive` to also run in all submodules.

+* `git exec-repo-tool ...`: Run the given command in the current working directory with the given arguments.
+The command may live in any `tools` directory in any repository in the current superproject.

 ### Manipulating the objects database

 * `git disconnect-alternates`: If the current repository is using alternates,